shannonmoeller/funlit/README.md

 Returns: `{{ value, toString: () => string }}`

 Defines a new property on the host.
 Any change to the property will trigger an update-render cycle.
 The property is initialized with and will watch for changes to the related attribute's value.
-Changes to the property will not be reflected back to the DOM; this is intentional for performance and security.
+Changes to the property will not be reflected back to the DOM (this is intentional for performance and security).
 Returns a mutable value ref.

 ```js
 define('my-counter', (host) => {